hexalang/Hexa/docs/reference.md

 Keep in mind that Hexa is targetting output platforms like JavaScript/TypeScript, C/C++ and direct LLVM/WASM binaries.
 Syntax is designed to be as close to the output as possible both visually and semantically, yet still allows for automatic performance optimizations and advanced features.

+Semicolons are never required.
+Files are UTF-8 (with optional BOM skipping and optional shebang at the first line starting with `#!` also skipped).

 ## Comments

 Hexa supports single-line, multi-line, and documentation comments.